(Author Unknown)

 26. Admit your mistakes; don’t be afraid to be humble.
 Peel away your pride.

 27. Defend him to those who disrespectfully talk about him.
-Remember that love protects (1 Corinthians 13:7).
+Love protects (1 Cor.
+13:7).

 28. Respect his desire to do well—not his performance.